xdamah/swagger-xdamah-examples/README.md

 * main-examples
 * more-examples

-Two online postman collections will also be shared with instructions.
+Two online corresponding postman workspaces will also be shared with instructions.

 Will discuss the main examples here first and understand what that is about.
 The main-examples are illustrated with 2 use cases- basic and with-poly(morphism).